 The effectiveness of your traffic from referrals can be a key contributor to revenue.
-For example, referrals are the second largest source of traffic to sites in the Shopping (General Merchandise) category.
+For example, referrals are the second largest source of traffic to sites in the E-commerce and Shopping / Marketplace category.

 In this guide, we will show you how to identify potential referral partners.
 In the next two guides, we will show you how to qualify the potential partners you have uncovered as well as how to track and optimize your affiliate relationships.

 There are four distinct ways to discover potential affiliate partners for your brand:

 - Discover the Affiliates Sending Traffic to Your Competitors

 - Discover Similar Sites to the Affiliate Partners You Already Have

 - Identify the Websites Receiving the Most Traffic from Important Keywords

 - Identify the List of Websites Referring Traffic to your Category